-Position: Senior Lecturer and Programme
+Position: Senior Lecturer in Forensic Psychology

 School: Cardiff School of Sport and Health Sciences